Submit an Article Guidelines updatedJanuary 2020

 Human Subjects Protection and Protection of Identifiable Subjects

-Reports of studies involving human subjects must indicate procedures for the protection of their rights, as well as Institutional Review Board (IRB) approval.
+Reports of studies involving human subjects must indicate procedures for the protection of their rights, informed consent, as well as Institutional Review Board (IRB) approval.

 If subjects’ personal details are provided, measures should be taken to protect subjects’ identity.
 If photographs are submitted with a manuscript, permission to publish must be obtained in writing from all individuals pictured.
 Measures to conceal the identity of an individual in a photograph, such as placing black bars over the person’s eyes, should not be used.

-Manuscripts should be prepared following the Publication Manual of the American Psychological Association, sixth edition (2010).
+Manuscripts should be prepared following the Publication Manual of the American Psychological Association, 7th edition (2020).
 Pages must be double-spaced, left justified, and with 1-inch margins on all sides.

 Manuscripts should not include a title page or any other author-identifying or institution-identifying information to ensure blind peer review.
 Authors are asked to use an "X" as a placeholder for identifying information until a final decision has been made.

 IMPORTANT!
 Manuscript files uploaded for review should NOT include any of the authors' names or institutional affiliations to facilitate blind peer review.
-Files MUST include continuous page numbers.
+Files MUST include continuous page and line numbers.

 Manuscript titles should be concise, specific, and informative, and contain the key points of the work.
 Overly general titles, as well as questions and declarative sentences, should be avoided.